A Career in School Psychology: Frequently Asked Questions

 There are a few states that continue to certify school psychologists who graduate from programs of less than 60 graduate semester credits; however, NASP maintains that the minimum acceptable education in school psychology is specialist-level training.

 The job outlook is very promising for school psychology nationwide.
 It is believed that a significant proportion of current practitioners will reach retirement age within the next 10 years, hence opening the door for a new generation of school psychologists.
 According to the Occupational Outlook Handbook of the Bureau of Labor Statistics, employment of psychologists is projected to grow 12% from 2012–2022, and one of the groups with the best job prospects will be those with specialist or doctoral degrees in school psychology.

 Many school districts have school psychologists on the same salary schedule as teachers while others have a separate salary schedule.
 The average annual salary for full-time school-based practitioners with 180-day contracts was $64,168 in the 2009–10 school year.
 For practitioners with 200-day contracts, the average was $71,320.
 For university faculty, it was $77,801.
 It is likely that there is significant variability in salaries by region, state, and school district.
-For more information, see these slides.
+For more information about salaries in the 2014-15 school year by region of the country, see these slides.
 In addition, some school psychologists also engage in private practice part-time or even full-time, providing yet another avenue for employment and income.